ariellejohnson/fermentabot-1.0-a-simple-fermentation-box/README.md

-# simple-fermentation-box:
+# fermentabot 1.0, a simple fermentation box:
 ## the $165 plug-n-play fermentation incubator
-a super simple, no wiring required, controlled environment which I use to incubate fermentations.

-This design became the basis for [the fermentabot](https://github.com/OpenAgInitiative/fermentabot)**, a more complex, not necessarily finished or stable, fermentation device.

-this is a box I developed for making koji and other temperature-sensitive fermentations.
+This is a super simple, no wiring required, controlled environment box I developed for incubating koji and other temperature-sensitive fermentations.
 The main goals were relatively stable temperature control, inexpensive and cleanable materials, and simple construction, avoiding wiring a PID box.

+This was the first iteration I designed of [the fermentabot](https://github.com/OpenAgInitiative/fermentabot)**, later versions becoming more complex, not necessarily finished or stable, fermentation devices.

 This project took me about 30 minutes to make a quick-n-dirty, plug-n-play incubator.